Supporting the economy and essential services to help displaced people in Niger

 Two regional conflicts, the crisis in Mali and the regional crisis in Boko Haram, are causing major displacements to and within Niger.
 The country currently hosts more than 280,000 conflict-related internally displaced persons, about 158,000 refugees, 109,000 internally displaced persons and 16,000 Nigerian nationals returning from Nigeria as a result of the conflict.

 Reinforcing decentralized authorities

-The project will implement targeted interventions to support income enhancement for groups of households and/or communities affected by the crises, with the aim of making them self-sufficient and stabilizing the selected areas.
-These are located in 15 municipalities in the Diffa, Tahoua and Tillabéri regions, which will benefit from the project’s investments.
-These short-term interventions will benefit the entire community through the creation of infrastructure to improve access to basic services, as well as through access to income-generating activities – agricultural and non-agricultural – to increase the socio-economic opportunities of the refugee beneficiaries and their host communities.
+The project’s interventions support the income improvement of crisis-affected communities, with the aim of enabling them to become self-sufficient and of stabilising the targeted areas in the 15 communes of the regions of Diffa, Tahoua and Tillabéri.
+They benefit the whole community through the creation of infrastructures which improve access to basic services, and income-generating activities – agricultural and non-agricultural – in order to increase the socio-economic opportunities of the beneficiary refugees and their host communities.

-- Community infrastructure to improve access to basic public services – USD 43.5 million
+1. Community infrastructure to improve access to basic public services